 In the late 1980s and early ‘90s, R.L.
 Stine’s horror series Fear Street—which featured ghosts, vampires, and killer cheerleaders, not to mention illustrated covers decked out with creepy fonts—terrified teens.
-The series was revived in 2014, and now, Stine’s latest, Return to Fear Street: You May Now Kill the Bride (which has a fun “retro” cover) will hit stores in July.
+Now, Stine’s Fear Street books are heading to Netflix in a three-film trilogy debuting this July.
 Here are a few things you might not have known about the series.

 Stine had been working for Scholastic, writing joke books (under the name “Jovial Bob Stine”) and editing a humor magazine, when he had lunch with an editor friend who asked him to go in a … different direction.
 “She had had a big fight with somebody writing teenage horror.
 Who will remain nameless.
 Christopher Pike,” Stine told NPR.
 “And she said, ‘I'm not working with him again.
 I'll bet you could write good horror.
 Go home and write a novel for teenagers.
 Call it Blind Date.’
 She even gave me the title.
 It's embarrassing!
 It wasn't my idea.”